mabauer/strip/readme.txt

 Custom Styling for Images:

-If you wish to customize the styling of the images, edit custom.css in the css directory
+If you wish to customize the styling of the images, copy the custom.css in the css directory, over to your theme to a file named strip_custom.css, the plugin will take your custom css file over the default one.

 Plugin Support:

 1. Video Thumbnails and Video Thumbnails Pro (for automatic thumbnails)
 2. WooCommerce for product images.

-Todo:

-1. Add stylesheet override in theme directory.

 Notice: If you plan on using this on a commercial site please purchase a commercial license.